Being active as a family

-A Sport and Recreation Centre is a great destination for to spend an active holiday for families individuals and groups.
+A Sport and Recreation Centre is a great destination to spend an active holiday for families, individuals and groups.
 A terrific range of outdoor activities are offered daily at a variety of locations so take your pick of a beach holiday, bayside retreat or country escape.
 Packages cater for all ages.

 There are eleven sport and recreation centres around NSW Read more: Camps (new window).

 It’s easy to get carried away with enthusiasm for family activity, then let it slip as time goes by.
 To avoid this happening:

 - Choose activities the whole family will enjoy.
 Make a list of ideas from each family member and choose a few activities from the list

 - Don’t overspend – work out how much you can afford and choose activities based on that

 - Choose convenient locations – if you need to travel for an activity (swimming pool, park) try to make it close to home